blogmarketing/blogmarketing.github.io/_posts/2024-01-24-marketing-plan.md

 • **Content marketing plan:** A meticulously crafted plan centered on creating and disseminating valuable, relevant content that attracts and engages the target audience.
 It often utilizes blogs, videos, infographics, and social media to establish the brand's authority and foster meaningful connections with the target market.

-• **Digital marketing plan:** A specialized plan specifically designed for online marketing channels, including social media, email marketing, search engine optimization (SEO), pay-per-click (PPC) advertising, and website optimization.
+• **Digital marketing plan:** A specialized plan specifically designed for online marketing channels, including social media, **[email marketing]({% post_url 2024-01-16-reasons-business-use-email-marketing %})**, search engine optimization (SEO), pay-per-click (PPC) advertising, and website optimization.
 It aims to elevate the company's online presence, boosting visibility and engagement, driving website traffic, and generating leads.

 • **Social media marketing plan:** A strategic plan dedicated to building and managing the brand's presence across social media platforms.
 It incorporates strategies for content creation, engagement, and community building, fostering a strong relationship with the target audience and establishing the brand as a thought leader within the industry.